Share this article:

 In addition, it is important to factor in unexpected disruptions or delays during the proposal preparation process when planning your proposal writing timeline.
 Always allocate more time than you think you’ll need to accommodate setbacks, in addition to your yearly schedule and commitments (for example intensive teaching periods, long conference trips abroad, annual leave etc.).

 In this regard, the timing of the ERC call deadline can be critical.
-For example, the Consolidator Grant deadline is typically around the beginning of February, right after a long holiday period.
+For example, the Consolidator Grant deadline is typically in Jan-Feb, right after the winter holiday period.
 The Advanced Grant deadline tends to be at the end of August, a period that usually involves holiday or travel.
-This mean that the proposal writing timeline can change drastically depending on the call deadline you apply for.
+This means that the proposal writing timeline can change drastically depending on the call deadline you apply for.

 On the same note, bear in mind that you might need the help of other people during the proposal preparation process.
-These can include colleagues who could provide essential feedback or advice regarding your project and might not be available when you need them, or research support staff, language editors and consultants, who will handle multiple applications in parallel and will be less available as the deadline approaches.
+These can include colleagues who could provide essential feedback or advice regarding your project and might have their own time constraints, or research support staff, language editors and consultants, who will handle multiple applications in parallel and will be less available as the deadline approaches.

-The following timeline was designed to accommodate these considerations and ensure a well-thought-of and smooth timeline for preparing a competitive ERC proposal.
+The following timeline was designed to accommodate these considerations and ensure a well-thought-through and smooth timeline for preparing a competitive ERC proposal.

 Stage 1: The thinking process